WeblateOrg/weblate/docs/admin/projects.rst

 Automatic creation of components
 --------------------------------

-In case you have project with dozen of po files, you might want to import all at once.
+In case you have project with dozen of translation files, you might want to import all at once.
 This can be achieved using :djadmin:`import_project` or :djadmin:`import_json`.

 First you need to create project which will contain all components and then